CWC at a Glance

 - Central Warehousing Corporation (CWC), a Schedule ‘A’-Mini Ratna, Category-1, Central Public Sector Enterprise (CPSE) is a statutory body which was established under ‘The Warehousing Corporations Act, 1962’.
 Its aim is to provide reliable, cost-effective, value-added, integrated warehousing and logistics solution in a socially responsible and environment friendly manner.

-- As a premier Warehousing Agency, CWC is operating 420 warehouses as on 31.10.2021 with a total storage capacity of 115.40 lakh MT.
-Services of CWC includes Food Grain Warehouses, Industrial Warehousing, Custom Bonded Warehouses, Container Freight Stations, Inland Clearance Depots, Air Cargo Complexes, Direct Port Entries, Accompanied Baggage Warehouse (ABW), Integrated Check Post, Container Rail Transportation (CRT) Operations, Private Freight Terminal (PFT), Pest Control Services, Farmers Extension Service Scheme, Consultancy Services / Training for the construction of warehousing infrastructure to other agencies.
+- As a premier Warehousing Agency, CWC is operating 458 warehouses during FY 2022-23 with a total storage capacity of 111.24 LMT (excluding management capacity).
+Services of CWC includes Food Grain Warehouses, Industrial Warehousing, Custom Bonded Warehouses, Container Freight Stations, Inland Clearance Depots, Direct Port Entries, Accompanied Baggage Warehouse (ABW), Integrated Check Post, Container Rail Transportation (CRT) Operations, Private Freight Terminal (PFT), Pest Control Services, Farmers Extension Service Scheme, Consultancy Services / Training for the construction of warehousing infrastructure to other agencies.

 - Corporation has 50% equity in 19 State Warehousing Corporations (SWCs).
-As on 31st March, 2021, these State Warehousing Corporations were operating a network of 2203 warehouses with a total storage capacity of 439.12 lakh MT.
+As on 31st March, 2022, these State Warehousing Corporations were operating a network of 2203 warehouses with a total storage capacity of 439.12 lakh MT.
 The total investment of the Corporation in the equity of 19 State Warehousing Corporations as on March 31, 2021 is Rs.61.79 crore.
-During the year 2020-21, the Corporation earned Rs.16.10 crore dividend income by investing in State Warehousing Corporations.
+During the year 2021-22, the Corporation earned Rs.23.83 crore dividend income by investing in State Warehousing Corporations.